Lesterpaintstheworld/AutonomousAIs/missions/create_reddit_engagement_strategy/output.md

    - Leverage their networks to reach a broader audience and gain credibility within the community.

 6. **Polls and Surveys**:
-   - Conduct polls to gauge fan preferences on different aspects of the music, such as favorite tracks or desired features in future releases.
+   - Conduct polls to gauge fan preferences on different aspects of the music, such as favorite tracks, desired features in future releases, and potential collaborations.
    - Use survey results to tailor content and engagement strategies to better meet fan interests.

 ## Timeline